 How Are The Glucose Screening Test Results Interpreted?

-A woman is considered to have normal blood sugar levels if her reading is below 140mg/dl.
-However, some doctors consider reading below 130mg/dl as normal.
-Though several “false” positive results can appear when normal reading is considered below 130mg/dl, in this way, the doctors are able to recognize more patients who have a chance to develop gestational diabetes.
+A woman is considered to have normal blood sugar levels if her reading is below 140 mg/dl.
+(3).
+However, some doctors consider reading below 130 mg/dl as normal.
+Though several “false” positive results can appear when normal reading is considered below 130 mg/dl, in this way, the doctors can recognize more patients who have a chance to develop gestational diabetes.

-If the reading is above 200mg/dl, then the patient is considered to have gestational diabetes.
-In such case there is no need for conducting any further tests.
-However, if the reading is in between 140mg/dl to 200mg/dl, a glucose tolerance test is ordered by the doctor to confirm gestational diabetes.
+If the reading is above 200 mg/dl, then the patient is considered to have gestational diabetes.
+In such a case, there is no need to conduct any further tests.
+However, if the reading is between 140 mg/dl and 200 mg/dl, the doctor orders a glucose tolerance test to confirm gestational diabetes.

-Unlike a glucose screening test, you have to prepare beforehand for a glucose tolerance test.
+Unlike a glucose screening test, you must prepare beforehand for a glucose tolerance test.

 - As the first step, you should mention to your doctor if you are taking any particular medicine other than the one prescribed by your doctor.
 This will help the doctor to analyze the chances of that medicine influencing the result of the test.
 You may be required to stop the consumption of that medicine before a few days of the test as instructed by the doctor.